LYNCH·LLP

 What the data says.

-Adam Lee has a public record spanning 4 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across 877 decided applications, he has allowed 768, yielding an overall allowance rate of 88%.
-The allowance rate ranges from 79% to 93% across these art units, reflecting variation in the record by subject matter and art-unit composition.
-This pooled figure aggregates his work across multiple art units and represents historical disposition data only.
+Adam Lee's public record spans 4 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications pooled from these art units, the allowance rate stands at 88%.
+This rate reflects the share of applications that were allowed among all decided applications (allowed and abandoned combined).
+The allowance rate ranges from 79% to 93% across the examiner's art units, indicating variation in outcomes by art unit.
+This pooled figure aggregates activity across all four art units and does not isolate any single unit's performance.

 // HOW TO READ THESE NUMBERS